Are Prepaid Cell Phone Plans Better than Postpaid?

 That covers prepaid and postpaid plans from a major provider, like Verizon.
 But there are other prepaid options out there, and they may offer much better deals.

 For example, here’s a plan from Visible Wireless.
 Visible is a mobile virtual network operator (MVNO), which is a fancy way of saying it’s a small company that uses a larger company’s cell phone towers to bring service to its customers.
-In this case, it uses Verizon’s network.
+In this case, Visible uses Verizon’s network.

 As you can see, Visible's plans also include unlimited talk, text, and data.
 Like Verizon's own cell phone plans, Visible's plans also use Verizon’s network.
 But its $25 plan is a full $40 cheaper than Verizon’s postpaid plan and $25 cheaper than the company’s prepaid plan.

 What's the catch?
 Well, you won’t get any special perks or benefits with the majority of prepaid providers.
 Also, on some MVNO plans, you’ll get slower data speeds when the network is congested (but this is also possible on most lower-tiered unlimited plans, including those from major carriers).
 Visible's $45 Visible+ Plan offers 50GB of priority data, though, so it's still possible to get major-carrier-level speeds with an MVNO.
+Plus, new customers who sign up for Visible Wireless using the coupon code SWITCH25 can save $5 to $15 per month for two years.

 Want to learn more about MVNOs?